Syria: Mapping the conflict

-Homs, Syria's third largest city, has been a key battleground in the uprising.
+Homs, Syria's third largest city, has been a key battleground in the conflict.
 It was dubbed the 'capital of the revolution' after residents embraced the call to overthrow the president in early 2011 and much of the city fell under the control of the opposition.
-However, over the past two years government forces have retaken most of the opposition strongholds, laying siege to areas once home to tens of thousands of people and forcing rebel fighters into the Old City.
+However, government forces gradually took back areas held by rebels and in May 2014, the city was fully regained by regime troops.
+Armed groups retreated from the old city in which they had been besieged for almost three years.

 Fighting broke out in Syria’s largest city in July 2012 with rebels taking control of a number of districts.
-However their offensive stalled and the battle became a war of attrition, with little movement of front lines.
-The city remains divided, with opposition forces controlling the east, while the government holds the west.
+However their offensive stalled and the battle became a war of attrition.
+Fighting continues between regime forces and the opposition in the city's old neighbourhoods and to the north.
 Much of the city has been destroyed and residents suffer constant power cuts and frequent water shortages.

 Map sources: areas of control and border crossings from the Syria Needs Analysis Project; all other geographical detail from humanitarian organisations and GoogleContinue reading the main story

-Opposition supporters - angered by the regime's use of lethal force to crush pro-democracy demonstrations - first began to take up arms, first to defend themselves and later to expel security forces from their local areas.
+Opposition supporters - angered by the regime's use of lethal force to crush pro-democracy demonstrations - first began to take up arms to defend themselves and later to expel security forces from their local areas.

-The country soon descended into civil war as armed rebel brigades battled government forces for control of cities, towns and swathes of countryside.
+As the country descended into civil war, armed rebel brigades battled government forces for control of cities, towns and swathes of countryside.

 However, the advances were not decisive.
-By the start of 2013, the government had begun to recapture opposition strongholds around the capital, while there was stalemate in Aleppo, with the city firmly divided into rebel and loyalist-controlled sectors.
+By the start of 2013, the government began to recapture opposition strongholds around the capital, while there was stalemate in Aleppo, with the city divided into rebel and loyalist-controlled sectors.

-In June 2013, government troops backed by fighters from the Lebanese Shia Islamist movement, Hezbollah, recaptured the strategically important town of Qusair, close to the Lebanese border.
+Then, in June 2013, government troops backed by fighters from the Lebanese Shia Islamist movement, Hezbollah, recaptured a number of rebel strongholds.